fxa/uritemplate-js/README.md

 It exposes a constructor function UriTemplate with the two methods:

-* (static) parse(uriTemplateText)
+* (static) parse(uriTemplateText) returning an instance of UriTemplate
-* expand(variables)
+* expand(variables) returning an string

 Requirements
 ------------

-You can use uritemplate.js in any modern browsers (Tested even with IE8 in IE7-Mode), see file demo.html.
+You can use uritemplate.js in any even not so modern browser (Tested even with IE8 in IE7-Mode), see file demo.html.
 But you can also use it with node:

-    npm install uritemplate
+**npm install uritemplate**

+and then:

     var
         UriTemplate = require('uritemplate'),
         template;
     template = UriTemplate.parse('{?query*}';
     template.expand({query: {first: 1, second: 2}});
-    --> "?firstParam=firstValue&secondParam=secondValue"
+    --> "?first=1&second=2"

 Tests
 -----